panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 1. The states of a variable

-Before jumping into specific techniques to determine the variables existence, I'd like to have an agreement about the terms I'm going to use.
+Before jumping into specific techniques to determine the variable's existence, I'd like to have an agreement about the terms I'm going to use.

 In the following 2 sections, I'll make clear what it means for a variable to be "defined"/"not defined" and "initialized"/"uninitialized".